ni/measurement-plugin-labview/docs/README.md

 Note:

 - Additional information can be found in the to-do sections in the code, which can be viewed using the `Bookmark Manager`.
 You can open it from the `View` → `Bookmark Manager` menu.
 In this window, you will find the bookmark term `#MeasurementToDo`.
 Double-clicking on the items will take you to the VI locations where changes need to be made for creating your unique measurement service.
-- Scalars (int, double, uint, sint, string, boolean) and double array are the supported datatypes for the `Configuration` and `Output` parameters of the measurement.
+- A list of supported datatypes for the `Configuration` and `Output` parameters of the measurement can be found in the MeasurementLink manual [here](https://www.ni.com/docs/en-US/bundle/measurementlink/page/supported-datatypes.html)

 ---